 This course is a study of the fundamentals of systems analysis and how they are applied to the development of information systems for operations in the business environment.
 Major topics studied include methods of systems investigation, input/output design, system documentation, communication, implementation of new systems, control and security of systems, hardware selection and software development.
 Typical data processing applications are examined.
 Lab fee required.

 This course covers the basic concepts of computer programming.
-Students use a structured approach to program/algorithm design and learn logic techniques such as iteration, initialization, conditional processing, accumulation and sequencing.
+Students use a structured approach using the java programming language to design and program logic techniques such as iteration, initialization, conditional processing, accumulation and sequencing.
 Also considered are programming style and program efficiency.
 Logic techniques and data formats are illustrated using high level programming languages.
 This class utilizes classroom lecture and hands-on programming exercises.
 A working knowledge of the Windows PC including starting programs, saving files and copying files is required.
 Lab fee required.

 This course provides an introduction to object-oriented programming and the C++ programming language.
 Students will create, document, run and debug programs using computer facilities on campus.
 Key topics include variables, classes, objects, selection, iteration, strings, arrays, pointers and functions.
 Lab fee required.